Ella Palis

-Ella Palis (born 24 March 1999) is a French professional footballer who plays as a midfielder for Division 1 Féminine club Bordeaux and the France national team.
+Ella Palis (born 24 March 1999) is a French professional footballer who plays as a midfielder for Première Ligue club Montpellier.

 Club career

 A youth academy graduate of Guingamp, Palis made her senior team debut on 16 October 2016 in a 2–2 draw against Bordeaux.
 In June 2020, she joined Bordeaux on a three-year deal.

+In June 2023, Palis signed a two-year contract with Juventus until June 2025.
+On 18 July 2024, she joined Montpellier.

 International career

-Palis is a former French youth international.
-She was captain of French under-19 team at 2018 UEFA Women's Under-19 Championship.
+Palis is a former France youth international.
+She was captain of the under-19 team at the 2018 UEFA Women's Under-19 Championship.

-In February 2021, Palis received maiden call-up to France senior team for 2021 Tournoi de France.
+In February 2021, Palis received her first call-up to the France senior team for the 2021 Tournoi de France.
 On 23 February, she made her debut in a 2–0 win against Switzerland.

 Personal life

-Palis is younger sister of Drakkars de Caen player Alexandre Palis.
+Palis is the younger sister of ice hockey player Alexandre Palis.